- Distance: 6.5 miles

-- Start in Beeley and head east out of the village along School Lane.
+- From Beeley and head east out of the village along School Lane.
 The stream, Beeley Brook, should be on your right as you leave the village.

 - After about 500 meters, as the road bends right, leave the road and continue straight along the path heading towards the wood.
 The path eventually ascends with the wood to the immediate right.
 Pass two gates until reaching the third and final gate.
 Cross the wooden stile adjacent to the gate and head into the wood.